 |Panasonic GH5« »||Y||stereo||mono||Y||Y||full||3.1||Y||-||Y||Panasonic GH5|

 |Sony A7 III« »||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y||Sony A7 III|

 It is notable that the G9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M6 lacks such a headphone port.

 Studio photographers will appreciate that the Panasonic G9 (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M6 and the G9 are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the G9 does not have a direct predecessor.
+The G9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M6 and the Panasonic G9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS M6: